glesica/missing-course/assignments/graduate-project.md

 ## Project Scope

 Your project should be decidedly non-trivial.
-The expectation is that it should take around 40 hours of effort on your part.
+The expectation is that it should take around 40 hours of focussed effort on your part.

-For example, a research student might decide to add a test suite to their application which would likely include all of the following:
+For example, a graduate student who has developed a software package for a research project might decide to add a test suite to their package; this would likely include all of the following:

   - Unit tests using an appropriate library
   - Functional tests using shell scripts